Georgia Driver's Licenses

 • If you are not in SAVE, consider making an appointment through the USCIS INFOPASS system.
 You will want to request that DDS complete Form G-845.
 You will want to take a copy of that form with you to the USCIS office.

 Georgia Law provides that compliance with SAVE is required for issuance of a driver's license to a noncitizen.
 Ga.
 Code 40-5-21.2.
 However, Georgia law also provides that "notwithstanding any other provision" of the law dealing with licenses, a temporary license may be issued to a noncitizen to has valid documentary evidence of their admission to the U.S. in a valid, unexpired nonimmigrant status.
 Ga.
 Code 40-5-21.1.
+A copy of this law is here.

 We would like to keep abreast of what is happening in this area.
 Please let us know about your experience in applying for a license or renewal.
 Please let us know if you had a problem, if you were able to resolve it - and how.